lfventura/kafka-cosmosdb-topic-ts-exporter/README.md

 - `cosmos_connector_age_cosmos_record` Age of the latest event, based on Cosmos timestamp (in minutes), AKA how old is the record gotten from cosmos
 - `cosmos_connector_age_kafka_record` Age of the latest event based on Kafka timestamp (in minutes), AKA how many time since kafka got a new message
-- `cosmos_connector_message_rate` How many messages/sec where gotten in the --timeframe flag

 ## Configuration